zenhob/modelfactory/README.txt

 The best explanation for the motivation behind ModelFactory (and the inspiration for this module) comes from Dan Manges' blog: http://www.dcmanges.com/blog/38

+NOTE that the API has changed recently, but ModelFactory is still fully backward-compatible with previous releases.
+For a description of the original API see ModelFactory::Legacy.

 == Usage

 The essential purpose of ModelFactory is the automatic generation of valid,